Workhorse adds power and pull to ag-labor market, along with 65K users

 WorkHorse is an online platform where prospective employees and farmers meet.
 At the core of this new business model is an online platform that allows the global matching of employees to farms and vice-versa.
 WorkHorse is the only labor-management company 100 percent invested in supporting modern agriculture by driving the connections between farms and labor.

+For producers and agribusinesses finding quality and experienced labor for their ag business operation is challenging and time consuming.
 Through innovative labor management solutions, we enable farms and agribusinesses to reach their highest potential by aligning them with the right human potential – from field to C-suite, for today and into the future – through a globally accessible, collaborative and innovative online hub.

 Audiences – Farm Operators/Owners